 Pesticide use has become inevitable in modern agriculture.
 With pesticide consumption increasing several folds during the last four decades, the side effects are also increasing and one of which is the toxicity to honey bees.
-According to a new study, pesticides damage the ability of bees to gather food and are also killing them.
+According to a study in the UK, pesticides damage the ability of bees to gather food and are also killing them.
 Since bees are the most important pollinators of crops, the use of pesticides can considerably reduce the yield of cross pollinated crops.
 In addition to the above effects, contamination of bee products, and loss in production of honey are the other effects caused by pesticides on bees.

 Unfortunately, many pesticides are harmful to bee population.
 There are some pesticides that kill the bees directly.
 This occurs when bees are on the flowers at the time of application of the insecticide, and the bees die instantly.
 Some other types of pesticides, allow the bees to return home and then they die.
 Such types are easy to identify than the first ones.
 There are certain pesticides, that do not have any effect on the adult honey bees, but cause damage to young, immature bees.

 According to research, two pesticides commonly used by farmers today could affect bees brains.
 The two pesticides namely, neonicotinoids and